 Data Lifecycle

-- Logout destroys session immediately
+- Logout destroys session file and cookie immediately

 12. Log Rotation